 The sex ratio at birth in Gujarat has declined the most in the country by 53 points.
 This figure has come down from 907 per thousand girls to 854.
 Haryana is at number two in the list where there has been a decline of 35 points.
 In Haryana, where there were 866 females per thousand males in the year 2012-14, in the year 2013-25 this ratio has come down to 831 only.
 The third place is of Rajasthan state where the sex ratio has dropped by 53 points.
 This figure has come down from 893 girls per thousand to 861.

-The report said that the PCPNDT law, which prohibits prenatal sex determination, should be implemented effectively in the states.
-Along with this, necessary steps need to be taken for publicity about the importance of daughters.
+The report recommended effective implementation of the PCPNDT law, which prohibits prenatal sex determination, in the states.
+In addition to this, it is necessary to take steps to publicize the importance of daughters.
 This situation is a matter of concern for all.
-Today, where on one hand women are seen moving forward in every field in a society full of modernity, on the other hand a section of the society does not allow daughters to come into this world in the desire of a son.
+Today, while women are progressing in every field in a society full of modernity, there is a section of society that does not allow daughters to come into this world in the desire for a son.

 government efforts for women empowerment

 Apart from this, the fact is in front of everyone that most of the girls born in India are deprived of basic rights like education, health and right to protection from child marriage.
 As a result, violence against women, crime increases.
 Many women are forced to lead a hellish life.
-Many efforts are being made by the government in the direction of women empowerment.
-Strict implementation of PCPNDT law to prevent female feticide and investigation, Beti Bachao-Beti Padhao Abhiyan, Girl Child Education Scheme, construction of women toilets in schools, various laws and The work of women’s safety and upliftment is being done through the schemes.
+The government is making many efforts in the direction of women empowerment.
+The government is implementing the PCPNDT law strictly to prevent female feticide and conducting investigations.
+They are also carrying out the Beti Bachao-Beti Padhao Abhiyan, the Girl Child Education Scheme, constructing women’s toilets in schools, enacting various laws, and working towards women’s safety and upliftment through these schemes.

-These schemes were also benefited by the government at the initial level, but the latest report of NITI Aayog on sex ratio shows a worrying situation.
+The government initially benefited these schemes, but the latest report by NITI Aayog on sex ratio shows a worrying situation.
 The government should strictly follow the laws and policies.
 Along with this, common people should also spread awareness in this direction.
 It is necessary for the government to get the cooperation and participation of the common man.
 Change in socio-ideological thinking on a large scale, respect and cooperation can only help the daughters of the country to move forward.
 Because daughters are the jewel of home, family, society and country.